vayu-evergarden/bug_tracker_lavender/README.md

 * Rooted or Unrooted :
 * Custom Kernel or Stock Kernel :
 * Steps to reproduce the problem :
+* Any magisk modules ? :
 * Logcat :

-##### Note : All the informations are necessary for faster fix of any issues . ( Logcats are  most essential )  you can either paste the logs in hastebin.com and link it here or use the md editor to paste it in a way so that its understandable.
+##### Note : All the informations are necessary for faster fix of any issues . ( Logcats are  most essential )  you can either paste the logs in hastebin.com or del.dog and link it here or use the md editor to paste it in a way so that its understandable. if there is already an issue thats already been posted by someone that you wanna post , you can repost it.

 You can also link to screenshot of the problem if it is possible though its not mandatory.